miracl/core/readme.md

 MIRACL Core features:-

+- NEW example program to track test vectors from https://datatracker.ietf.org/doc/draft-irtf-cfrg-hash-to-curve/
 - New curves (SM2, BN462, BLS48581, C13318, JUBJUB, X448, SECP160R1, C1174)
 - Support for precomputation for pairings (see BLS API)
 - Performance and security improvements